 One injury that’s always on the back of my mind is an Achilles tendon rupture.
 Why the concern?
 To start with, this injury involves some hefty down time, and a possible surgery.
 There is never a convenient time to have your Achilles tear.
 Adding to the inconvenience is the lengthy rehab process which can take months if not years to restore full function.
 Above all though, my biggest worry is that Achilles tendons are known to tear at anytime, without prior warning.
-So little is understood about the nature of these ruptures that they’re almost impossible to predict.
+Very little is understood about the nature of these ruptures so they’re almost impossible to predict.

 The incidence of Achilles ruptures has been reported to be anywhere 2 to 18 ruptures per 100,000 people.1 A study conducted in Finland over a 15 year period found that over 80% of Achilles ruptures during that time period were sport related.2 The injury also tends to mostly affect guys in their 30s and 40s.3 My demographic.

 Achilles ruptures are prevalent in a wide range of sports, though more so in ones that require some form of sudden acceleration or jumping such as soccer and volleyball.
 Both sprinting and distance running have also been implicated as a possible causative factor for several Achilles problems.
 The study out of Finland found badminton accounted for a substantial amount of the tendon ruptures, but I feel that might be a regional thing.
 Non-sports related tears, which are much less common, mostly occur during slips and falls.

 Men are somewhere in the vicinity of 2 to 12 times more likely to rupture their Achilles than women.4 Why women seem to be more protected from Achilles ruptures is somewhat of a mystery.
 This may simply represent the greater participation of males in sport, or an indication that other yet undiscovered factors, such as gene expression, are at play.